You can check this guide in PDF in the following link or scroll down.

 Here it is a Image Guide that will help you to take the best picture of your products.

 Welcome to Organics.
-We want you have a great experience selling with us and we’re here to help if you need us.
+We want you to have a great experience selling with us and we’re here to help if you need us.

 This guide is designed to help you to set up your shop and make your selling journey easier and problem-free.

 All vendors registering with Organics from 1st February 2017 do so on a 23% commission basis.
-This is a ‘flat fee’.
+This is a ‘flat-fee’.
 It means that vendors are paid 77% of their order value plus the full value of the shipping.
-Organics will pay your commission by the end of each calendar month.
+Organics will pay your total commission for the month within the first week of the following calendar month.

 Setting Up Your Shop